ELEGANCY – Enabling a low-carbon economy via hydrogen and CCS

 As the only technology that can substantially reduce CO2 emissions from fossil fuels and industrial processes, CCS is an essential component in the vast majority of IPCC scenarios with a likely global global warming of 2°C or less.
 Indeed, without CCS, it will be extremely difficult to keep the rise in global temperature within the limits set by the Paris Agreement.
 Yet there is a large disconnect between policy ambitions and technology readiness – and industrial uptake.
 This is mainly due to the lack of a business model: costs are immediate, but the benefits are long term.

-- ELEGANCY Newsletter, May 2020: Learn about and sign up for the free webinars
+- ELEGANCY Newsletter, May 2020: Learn about the free webinars

 - Zero emissions with Hydrogen NOW!

-On behalf of SINTEF and the European research project ‘ELEGANCY’, Chris Davies MEP hosted a luncheon discussion on Wednesday 29 January in the European Parliament.
+Chris Davies MEP hosted a luncheon discussion on 29 January 2020 in the European Parliament.

 - ELEGANCY Conference